 2. Come up with winning Valentine’s Day promotion ideas

-Speaking of which, according to a 2017 survey by the NRF, nearly 49% of consumers said they would spend more if they encountered “a really good sale or promotion.”
+Speaking of which, according to research by the NRF, nearly 49% of consumers said they would spend more if they encountered “a really good sale or promotion.”

 Clearly, your customers are looking for a deal, so it may be in your best interests to come up with a promotion for Valentine’s day to draw people into your store and drive sales.